 - Granular campaign metrics and analytics reports.

-- Sometimes Gmail recipients fail to receive their emails, or they end up in their Trash folder.
+- Sometimes Gmail recipients fail to receive emails or are in their Trash folder.

 - Becomes expensive with audience growth.